The project was declared a ‘coordinated project’ by the Coordinator-General (CG) in 2018.

 Assessment of the proposed Condamine floodplain crossing design indicates that in a 1% Annual Exceedance Probability (AEP) event, the solution is likely to change flood behaviour at 23 private properties that already experience some degree of flooding.
 This includes changes in peak water levels of 10-50 mm at six houses.
 We are continuing to work with landowners to develop mitigation measures to minimise and manage any changes to flood behaviour.

-The proposed Condamine floodplain crossing design is subject to assessment as part of the Environmental Impact Statement process and may change as a result of conditions of approval, further investigations, or detailed design.
+The proposed Condamine floodplain crossing design is subject to assessment as part of the draft Environmental Impact Statement process and may change as a result of conditions of approval, further investigations, or detailed design.

 Consultation with affected landowners is ongoing.